WebberZone/contextual-related-posts/readme.txt

 = Donations =

-I spend a significant amount of my free time maintaing, updating and more importantly supporting this plugin.
+I spend a significant amount of my free time maintaining, updating and more importantly supporting this plugin.
 Those who have sought support in the support forums know that I have done my best to answer your question and solve your problem.
 If you have been using this plugin and find this useful, do consider making a donation.
 This helps me pay for my hosting and domains.

 = Contribute =